bhausleitner/cdtm_session_prep/README.md

 3. Fix the bugs
 4. Create a PR with the fixes

-Reach out for questions berni@soff.ai
+Reach out for questions berni@soff.ai.